andreashuebner/sqltester/README.md

 This was only a quickstart description.

-You can find a complete documentation in the wiki.
+You can find a complete documentation of the available commands to describe test cases in the wiki.